 - Jalapeño, fresh cilantro, and a dash of hot sauce round out the flavors.

-How to make corn cakes from scratch
+How to make gluten-free corn cakes

 Melt 3 tablespoon of butter in a small saucepan.
 Set aside to cool.
 Line a baking sheet with parchment paper.